What is the hallmark of great content?

 If you’re an architect, go look for books on gravity.

-If you’re going to really learn style you have to push up and wide at the same time.
-You’re going to have to learn your craft, yes, but you’re also going to have to get into other worlds.
+If you’re going to really learn style you’re going to have to learn your craft, yes, but you’re also going to have to get into other worlds.
 And there’s a good reason why.
 Style is an amalgamation of thoughts.
 You may consider your style to be unique, but every style is simply a melting pot, bubbling slowly and deliberately.

 A lot of style seeps in when you’re reading, but there’s also a factor of copying